Dmitri Shostakovich: Second denunciation

 In 1948, Shostakovich, along with many other composers, was again denounced for formalism in the Zhdanov decree.
 Andrei Zhdanov, Chairman of the Supreme Soviet of the RSFSR, accused the composers (including Sergei Prokofiev and Aram Khachaturian) of writing inappropriate and formalist music.
 This was part of an ongoing anti-formalism campaign intended to root out all Western compositional influence as well as any perceived "non-Russian" output.
 The conference resulted in the publication of the Central Committee's Decree "On V. Muradeli's opera The Great Friendship", which targeted all Soviet composers and demanded that they write only "proletarian" music, or music for the masses.
 The accused composers, including Shostakovich, were summoned to make public apologies in front of the committee.
 Most of Shostakovich's works were banned, and his family had privileges withdrawn.
-Yuri Lyubimov says that at this time "he waited for his arrest at night out on the landing by the lift, so that at least his family wouldn't be disturbed."
+Yuri Lyubimov says that at this time "he waited for his arrest at night out on the landing by the lift, so that at least his family wouldn't be disturbed".

 The decree's consequences for composers were harsh.
 Shostakovich was among those dismissed from the Conservatory altogether.
 For him, the loss of money was perhaps the heaviest blow.
 Others still in the Conservatory experienced an atmosphere thick with suspicion.
 No one wanted his work to be understood as formalist, so many resorted to accusing their colleagues of writing or performing anti-proletarian music.

 During the next few years Shostakovich composed three categories of work: film music to pay the rent, official works aimed at securing official rehabilitation, and serious works "for the desk drawer".
 The last included the Violin Concerto No. 1 and the song cycle From Jewish Folk Poetry.
-The cycle was written at a time when the postwar anti-Semitic campaign was already under way, with widespread arrests, including that of Dobrushin and Yiditsky, the compilers of the book from which Shostakovich took his texts.
+The cycle was written at a time when the postwar anti-Semitic campaign was already under way, with widespread arrests, including that of Dobrushin and Yuditsky, the compilers of the book from which Shostakovich took his texts.